 To determine the accuracy and robustness of this method it is necessary to validate it.
 In the past some successful studies have been performed in adult volunteerd.
-However we would like to validate the model based on bruises that where induced with...
+However we would like to investigate the influence of induced changes to the healing...